-Case Record Review Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency ☐ Weekly ☐ 100% Review Operating Agency ☐ Monthly Less than 100% Review □ Sub-State Entity ☐ Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Other Specify: ⊠ Annually Stratified Describe Group: Continuously and Ongoing Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Confidence Interval=+/-5% and a confidence level of 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify:

-Other Speci

-Oata Aggregation and Analysis: Responsible Party for data Frequency of data aggregation and

-aggregation and analysis (check each that applies): analysis(check each that applies):

-X State Medicaid Agency ☐ Weekly

-☒ Operating Agency Monthly

-☐ Sub-State Entity ☐ Quarterly

-Other Specify: ★ Annually

-☐ Continuously and Ongoing

 Other Specify:

+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):

+State Medicaid Agency Weekly

+Operating Agency Monthly

+Sub-State Entity Quarterly

+Other Specify: Annually

+Continuously and Ongoing

+Other Specify:

-nformation/education on how and to v ANE) and other critical incidents.
-Nu participant/guardian received informa cords where the participant/guardian receive whom to report abuse, neglect, and exploitant merator = Number of records where the ation/education on how and to whom to report to records reviewed.
+Number and percent of participant records where the participant/guardian received information/education on how and to whom to report abuse, neglect, and exploitation (ANE) and other critical incidents.
+Numerator = Number of records where the participant/guardian received information/education on how and to whom to report ANE and other critical incidents.
+Denominator = Number of records reviewed.

-Data Source (Select one): Reports to State Medicaid Agency on If 'Other' is selected, specify:
+Reports to State Medicaid Agency on delegated If 'Other' is selected, specify:

-data collection/generation Sampling Approach (check each that applies): collection/generation (check each that applies): (check each that applies): (check each that applies).
+Responsible Party for data Sampling Approach (check each that applies): collection/generation (check each that applies): (check each that applies):